lxsmnsyc/the-fighting-game/docs/cards/critical.md

 - Increase Critical
 - Reduce Critical of Enemy

-### With Ability
+### With AbilityCard

-- Increase Critical every time Ability is used.
+- Increase Critical every time AbilityCard is used.

 ### With Attack